zilliztech/codelabs/codelabs/get-started-with-vector-db-07/index.md

 ## Introduction
 Duration: 1

 Hey there - welcome back to [Milvus tutorials](https://codelabs.milvus.io/).
-In the previous tutorial, we
+In the previous tutorial, we took a look at scalar quantization and product quantization - two indexing strategies which are used to reduce the overall _size_ of the database without reducing the scope of our search.
+To better illustrate how scalar quantization and product quantization works, we also implemented our own versions in Python.

 In this tutorial, we'll build on top of that knowledge by looking at what is perhaps the most commonly used primary algorithm today: Hierarchical Navigable Small Worlds (HNSW).
 HNSW performs very well when it comes to both speed and accuracy, making it an incredibly robust vector search algorithm.
 Despite it being popular, understanding HNSW can be a bit tricky, but don't fret - in the next couple of sections, we'll break down HNSW into its individual steps, developing our own simple implementation along the way.